DataDog/chef-datadog/README.md

 end
 ```

-See `recipes/` for many examples using the `datadog_monitor` resource.
+See the [Datadog integration Chef recipes][7] for additional examples.

 ### datadog_integration

-The `datadog_integration` resource help you install specific versions of Datadog integrations.
+To install a specific version of a Datadog integration, use the `datadog_integration` resource.

-The default action `:install` installs the integration on the node using the `agent integration install` command.

-The `:remove` action removes an integration from the node using the `agent integration remove` command.
+#### Actions

+- `:install` (default) Installs an integration with the specified version.
+- `:remove` Removes an integration.

 #### Syntax